 - – Waste neutralizing tank and wastewater pump

 - b.
-Temporary piping between tie-in point on the permanent facility and temporary equipment.
-(For the purpose of by-pass, circulation and so on)
+Temporary piping between the tie-in point on the permanent facility and temporary equipment.
+(For the purpose of by-pass, circulation, and so on)

 - c.
 Installation of solution recovery line onto drain and vent by a rubber hose.

 - d.
 Blind plates shall be inserted at safety valves and non-necessary items.